 - If launching from GOG, edit the file dosboxULTIMA3_single.conf in the game directory and change ULTIMA.COM to ULTIMA3.COM.

 - This version ships with default configuration.
-You can change this configuration in one of the following ways:
+You can change this configuration using the following program, depending on your O/S:

 - Linux: ./u3cfgl

 - This version ships with General MIDI as the default driver.
 You can change this by running SETM.EXE from the Ultima 3 directory to configure a different sound card (e.g. FM synth).
 This must be done within DOSBOX.

 Sosaria Mod – An optional modification of the game world so that it represents the Lands of Lord British from Ultima 1.
 This is to help give the first trilogy a more consistent world.
 For more information see Sosaria Mod.